rareddy/infinispan-jdbc/README.md

    optional bytes picture = 3;
 }
 ```
 Note: PersonCache from above is name of the Infinispan cache the contents of the Person object stored or read from.
-If you are working with a application, an application defines where it reads/writes from.
-This is way Teiid choose to define this declaratively.
+If you are working with an custom application, then that application defines programmatically where it reads/writes from.
+Since there is no code in this model, this is way Teiid choose to define this property declaratively.

 ### Data Types
-Protobuf define a very limited set of data types namely int32, int64, float, double, string, bool, bytes.
-However typically JDBC  applications are very rich in types like Date, Timestamp, XML, Blobs etc. This driver provides @Teiid annotation to decorate a Protobuf field such that they can be read as rich data types.
-For example to read a "bytes" field as "blob" you can define
+Protobuf defines a very limited set of data types namely int32, int64, float, double, string, bool, bytes.
+However typically JDBC  applications have more rich in types like Date, Timestamp, XML, Blobs, Geography etc. This driver provides support for @Teiid annotation to decorate a Protobuf's message field such that they can be read as rich data types through this driver.
+For example to read a "bytes" field as "blob" you can define as

 ```
 /* @Cache(name=PersonCache)